4th (City of London) Battalion, London Regiment: Malta 1915

-While on Malta the 2/4th Bn continued training, guarded Prisoners of war (PoWs) and performed public duties.
-It was still regarded as a draft-finding unit for 1/4th Bn, and in July was under orders to send a draft of 400 men to the Western Front (to be replaced by 400 men from the 4/4th Bn at home).
+While on Malta the 2/4th Bn was stationed at St George's Barracks and continued training, being issued with Long Lee–Enfield rifles and carrying out a musketry course under sergeant-instructors from the Royal Marine Light Infantry.
+The machine-gunners, stretcher-bearers and transport drivers also undertook training.
+The eight TF companies were amalgamated into four according to the Regular Army establishment.
+The battalion guarded Prisoners of war (PoWs) and performed public duties.
+It also provided working parties to unload and load stores destined for the Gallipoli campaign, and its stretcher-bearers carried many of the casualties off the hospital ships.
+The battalion was still regarded as a draft-finding unit for 1/4th Bn, and in July was under orders to send a draft of 400 men to the Western Front (to be replaced by 400 men from the 4/4th Bn at home).
 However, it was instead ordered to Egypt as a Service Battalion, embarking on HMT Southlands on 21 August and disembarking at Alexandria four days later.
-On 9 October the battalion re-embarked on HMT Karroo for Mudros, where it transhipped to HMT Sarnia and landed at Gallipoli on 16 October.
-Here the 2/1st London Brigade was attached to the Royal Naval Division, the 2/3rd and 2/4th Bns joining 1st Royal Naval Brigade.
+By the end of August the whole of 2/1st London Brigade was concentrated at Alexandria.

 Gallipoli

+Between 6 and 9 October the battalion re-embarked on HMT Karroo and sailed for Mudros, where on 15 October it transhipped to HMT Sarnia and landed next day on 'W Beach' on the Gallipoli Peninsula.
+Here the units of 2/1st London Brigade were attached to the Royal Naval Division, the 2/3rd and 2/4th Bns joining 1st Royal Naval Brigade.
+At first the battalion's only duties were to provide working parties.

-2/4th Londons received their introduction to trench warfare in the 'Eski' reserve line between 20 and 27 October, and suffered their first battle casualties.
+The 2/4th Londons received their introduction to trench warfare in the 'Eski' reserve line between 20 and 27 October, and suffered their first battle casualties.
 Thereafter they did seven-day tours of duty in the reserve line alternating with 'rest' in flooded camps in the rear.
 In December the battalion took over frontline trenches.
 Between 31 December and 8 January 1916 the battalion was evacuated to Mudros by detachments as the Gallipoli operation was closed down.
+During the campaign the battalion had lost 2 officers wounded, 16 ORs killed and 38 wounded, but many more men had been evacuated sick.
+The battalion's strength after evacuation, including the transport and other details who had remained at Mudros, amounted to 23 officers and 560 ORs.
+It was temporarily attached to the 29th Division.
 From Mudros the battalion was taken to Alexandria aboard HMT Ionian, arriving on 21 January.